Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS

 They had runners at second and third with one out in the third after a double by Stanton, but Verlander struck out Donaldson and Carpenter to escape the jam.

-Those were the first of six consecutive strikeouts for Verlander, which tied a postseason record.
-It’s the second time he’s tied the mark after also fanning six in a row in Game 3 of the 2013 ALCS while pitching for Detroit.
+“I gave it everything I had to try to get a couple strikeouts and was able to do that,” Verlander said.
+“Then from there, that kind of mentality, just keep making your pitches and a couple adjustments that I was able to make fairly quickly on the off-speed stuff really paid off.”

-Verlander didn’t allow a baserunner after the third inning, retiring his last 11 in a row with nine strikeouts.
-When he struck out Carpenter to end the sixth, he pumped his fist and yelled before trotting off the field to a huge ovation from the mostly orange-clad home crowd.
+Those were the first of six consecutive strikeouts for Verlander, which matched a postseason record.
+It’s the second time he’s tied the mark after also fanning six in a row in Game 3 of the 2013 ALCS for Detroit.

-He allowed three hits and one run in his 32nd career postseason start, 11th in a series opener.
-It was his first playoff win since 2019.
+“We couldn’t really get anything going against him,” said Yankees slugger Aaron Judge, who was 0 for 4.
+“We couldn’t really come up with that timely hit early on to keep him on his toes.”

-Peña doubled twice before his homer in the seventh to give him seven hits this postseason.
-The performance of the rookie, who took over for Carlos Correa at shortstop this season, has helped the Astros this October as superstar Jose Altuve has struggled.
+The clutch performances by Peña, who took over for Carlos Correa at shortstop this season, have helped the Astros this October as superstar Jose Altuve has struggled.

-Altuve, a three-time batting champion, went 0 for 3 with a walk to fall to 0 for 19 this postseason.
+Altuve, a three-time batting champion, went 0 for 3 with a walk and is 0 for 19 this postseason.

-Stanton played left field Wednesday with Aaron Hicks out for the rest of the postseason with a sprained knee he sustained in an outfield collision Tuesday.
-It was Stanton’s first appearance in the field since July 21 and his rust showed early when he couldn’t grab a fly ball that Peña hit for a double with one out in the first.
+Stanton played left field with Aaron Hicks sidelined for the rest of the postseason with a sprained knee he sustained in an outfield collision Tuesday.
+It was Stanton’s first appearance in the field since July 21 and his rust showed early when he couldn’t grab a fly ball that Peña hit for a double in the first.

 Taillon yielded four hits and a run in 4 1/3 innings.